-An hour of South Park is not a real break.
-An hour of Facebook stalking is not a real break.
-Happy hour at your local bar is not a real break.
+An hour of Instagram cruising is not a real break.
+An hour of Tinder swiping is not a real break.
+Neither is Facebook stalking your ex.
 Take an hour a day to fully disconnect.

 Go for a run.
 Do some yoga.
 Go biking.
 Do activities that help ease distractibility, irritability, the tension on your shoulders, and the tension in your mind.
 Exorcise all that mental clutter.

 Food is meant to energize you, not drain you.
 If you feel drowsy after you eat, you’re eating the wrong food.
 If you eat shit, you’ll end up feeling like shit.
 Crappy food affects your mood more than you could imagine.
 Cut out as much crap as possible–sugar, gluten, processed foods… etc. Your mind, body, and company will thank you.

 Take care of your mental health